By Scott Ross

 Daffy: A-hah!
 That’s it!
 Hold it right there!
 (Aside) Pronoun trouble.

 Mel Blanc.
 In a late interview, Jones opined, “No one did hesitates like Mel.”

 Daffy: Oh, no, you don’t.
 Not this time.
 Uh-uh.

 Don’t Give Up the Sheep (1953) introduced Ralph Wolf and Sam Sheepdog, two workaday figures who start each cartoon punching a time-clock and exchanging laconic greetings (“H’lo, Ralph” “H’lo, Sam”) And if Ralph resembles Wile E. Coyote, well, how many different ways can you draw these things?

-The utter astonishment that is Duck Amuck, Jones’ 1953 masterpiece that is both a wildly funny Daffy short and a canny, if surreal, meditation on the animator’s art.
+The utter astonishment that is Duck Amuck, Jones’ 1953 masterpiece – both a wildly funny Daffy short and a canny, if surreal, meditation on the animator’s art.

 Best hidden joke: How do Daffy’s big flippers fit into those tiny boots?

 “That’s strange.
 All of a sudden I don’t quite feel like myself.
 Oh, I feel all right, and yet I… I, uh…”